deohs/r_onramp/Introduction.md

 Some tabs offer a menu of buttons with text labels beneath the tab.
 These allow you to perform operations related to the contents of the tab.
 Some of the buttons are pick-lists.

+Some tabs offer "refresh", "clear" and three dot (...) menu buttons.

 The "Files" tab offers a "breadcrumb" navigation feature under the row of buttons.

 ## Orientation: Menus and Buttons